kvssk123/stance-detection-infusing-wiki-knowledge/README.md

 python run_vast.py
 ```
 ## Error Analysis
-To perform error analysis, we have modified the Engine.py file and created a src_new folder.
+To perform error analysis, we have modified the Engine.py file and created a src_error_analysis folder.
 We performed the error analysis for PStance, target-specific stance detection, Biden.
 To get the error analysis results, run the following command:
 ```angular2html
 python run_err_biden.py
 ```
+## Running XLM R
+To run XLM R, we have modified the codes and created a src_xlm_r folder.
+We